mirbyte/WD2ModBundler-mirbyte/README.md

 3. Run WD2ModBundler.exe.
 It will be either in the root of the WD2ModBundler folder or inside win-x64. (depending on what version you download)

-4. Press button "Select 7-Zip.exe" and choose 7z.exe file.
+4. On startup the app searches for 7z.exe in the usual install folders and on PATH.
+If the path is shown in green, skip this step.
+Otherwise press "Select 7-Zip.exe" and choose 7z.exe.

 5. Press button "Select folder with mods archives" and select the folder containing your mod archives.